18F/content-guide/_pages/content-types/forms.md

 Brevity is especially pertinent when creating forms.
 People are completing your form to achieve a certain end; don’t create more work for them by using unwieldy or long-winded descriptions.

-Create labels that are concise and to the point — First name is much easier to comprehend, at a glance, than What moniker do you go by?
+Create labels that are concise and to the point — "First name" is much easier to comprehend, at a glance, than "What moniker do you go by?"
 And, as we noted earlier, short labels are also easier to read on mobile, which improves your form’s accessibility across devices and potentially saves you money on translations.

 ## Align field length with response length